toutjavascript/infollama-proxy/README.md

 python proxy.py
 ```

-Open the browser and navigate to `http://localhost:11430/info` to access the InfoLlama Proxy web UI
+Open the browser and navigate to `http://localhost:11430/info` to access the InfoLlama Proxy web UI and start API calls.